frelon/suse-elemental/docs/linux-only-image.md

         journalctl -u example-oneshot.service
         ```

-4. Validate that the `elemental3-toolkit` binary was successfully added to the system through an extension image:
+4. Check that `elemental3-toolkit` binary is available and working:

     * Check logs for the `systemd-sysext.service`: